SambhavS/Phase/README.md

 **Data Types**

-Phase supports booleans, strings, integers, lists and user defined functions.
+Phase supports integers, booleans, strings, lists and user-defined functions.
+*Integers*

+Integers are represented literally in the conventional way. `1`, `-12`, and `30` are all examples of valid integers

 *Booleans*: